-In the books of Exodus to Joshua, which show how God led the Israelites to the promised land.
-God didn’t just expect the Israelites to behave a certain way when they get there.
+The books of Exodus to Joshua shows how God led the Israelites to the promised land.
+God didn’t just expect the Israelites to behave a certain way —He showed them how to behave when they get there.
 He made rules and regulations to guide the Israelites into the expected behaviour He desired.

 In addition to the 10 business commandments, every Christian entrepreneur should have on the wall in their organization.
 You also need to lay down the rules and regulations that govern your business no matter the size of your team.